Leda with Her Children: Provenance

 William VIII, landgrave of Hesse-Kassel acquired the painting in 1756 at a Paris auction as a depiction of Caritas by Leonardo da Vinci, because one of the children and the eggshells were overpainted.
 In 1806, in the Coalition Wars it was stored by William I in the Sababurg to hide it from the advancing Grande Armée.
 Yet the hideout was revealed and general Joseph Lagrange seized it as loot.
-The painting should never reach its final destination, Château de Malmaison, home of the Empress Joséphine.
+The painting would never reach its final destination, Château de Malmaison, home of the Empress Joséphine.
 It was lost in the chaos of war and came instead on the French art market.
 It subsequently came to light in a Parisian private collection in 1821.
 The Mannheim art dealer Artaria offered it to William I who strictly refused to rebuy stolen works of his art collection.

 Through mediation of the Belgian painter and art dealer Pierre Joseph Lafontaine it joined the art collection of King William II in The Hague.
 After his death the painting came in the possession of his brother Prince Frederick of Orange-Nassau and thereupon to the house of Nassau-Weilburg in Neuwied.
 In 1940 it was acquired for 150.000 Reichsmark by Gauleiter Erich Koch as a gift to Hermann Göring who already possessed a large art collection of nudes of the Gothic and Renaissance period in Carinhall.
 In 1943 he organised its storage in the Salzbergwerk Altaussee in Styria.

 After the end of the Second World War the Leda was brought to the Central Collecting Point in Munich and in 1962 reacquired by the Land Hesse.